burlster1980/arupcodev060/content/getting-started/language-versions.md

 				</li>
 			</ol>
 			<h5><a id="faq-multiple" name="faq-multiple"></a>1.
 Can I add multiple languages to a single document or module?</h5>
 			<p>A. Yes.
-Any page can have multiple different language versions avaialble.
-You must simple repeat the steps above for each individual language that you wish to add.</p>
+Any page can have multiple different language versions available.
+You must simply repeat the steps above for each individual language that you wish to add.</p>
 			<h5><a id="faq-why" name="faq-why"></a>2.
 Why do I have to rebuild the page in the Experience Editor?</h5>
 			<p>A. Each individual language represents a version of the page.
 Versions allow you to completely recreate a page in a different way.
 Because of this, it is necessary to completely rebuild the new language version.</p>
 			<h5><a id="faq-modules" name="faq-modules"></a>3.
 Do I have to translate and re-add all the modules from my English version?</h5>